cocos/cocos-docs/en/editor/publish/native-options.md

 The package name, usually arranged in the reverse order of the product's website URL, such as: `com.mycompany.myproduct`.

-> **Note**: only numbers, letters and underscores can be included in the package name.
+> **Note**: only numbers (0~9), letters (A~Z, a~z), hyphens (-) and periods (.) can be included in the package name.
 Besides, the last section of package name should start with a letter, but not an underscore or a number.
+Please refer to the [A unique identifier for a bundle](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleidentifier) documentation for details.

 #### Render BackEnd